 I attended a PTA meeting last year and listened to two sixth grade teachers give a proposal for a $500 grant to buy board games for their classrooms.
 I come from a family that loves and plays lots of games, and I was still amazed at what they shared and how much sense it made.
 They explained that reading and comprehension are closely tied to how much you WANT and NEED to understand what you're reading - and if you want to play a game, you want and need to understand the directions.
 They also talked about other skills board games can teach kids: cooperation, strategy, patience, sportsmanship.
 They got the grant.
-I asked my almost-12-year-old son to talk to his friends and come up with the Top 10 list below!

 This post contains affiliate links - we earn a small commission if you purchase through our links, and we appreciate your support.

 - Word Games

 - Dice Games

 - Card Games

 - Brain Games

 Settlers of Catan, Pandemic, and Ticket to Ride are three of the most popular board games for teenagers and tweens.
 If you have the original Ticket to Ride, check out the expansion pack or other versions: Europe, Rails and Sails, Nordic Countries, Africa, France, United Kingdom, Germany, New York City 1960, India and Asia.
 We'll admit, we're a little bummed they don't have Central and South America.
 Maybe that's coming up next.

 This is a fun board game that combines strategy and luck as you try to get as many of your people to safety as possible.
 This game has been around a long time, so the newest version is a reboot that includes a few other options.